 Transactions affected by this are processed in accordance with bilateral or multilateral agreements respecting the general principles of the national or international framework.
-The main forms of bilateral agreement are those issued by the National Bank of Belgium (NBB), and on an international basis by the International Swaps and Derivatives Association (ISDA).

 2. Trade clearing through central counterparties

 Trade clearing is part of BNP Paribas Fortis' usual Capital Market activities.
 As a clearing member, BNP Paribas Fortis contributes to the risk management framework of the central clearing counterparties (CCPs) through the payment of a default fund contribution as well as daily margin calls.
 The rules which define the relationships between BNP Paribas Fortis and the CCPs of which it is a member are described in each CCP's rule book.